fardinabbasi/Expectation_Maximization/README.md

 2. Only the **blue** and **red** channels have been extracted as features.
 3. The dataset is divided into a **training set** and a **test set**.
 ## Data Exploration
+Please find the scatter plot depicting the data points below.

 <img src="/readme_images/scatter.png">
 The table below provides an analytical description of these features.